AyeshAlexan/Travel-Journey-App/README.md

 # Travel-Journey-App
-Traveling Website Made using js and css with farmework of React.
+Traveling Website Made using js and css with framework of React.